Bharat9848/notes/SystemDesign/lowLevelDesign.md

  - It is used to depict flow and objective of all the usecases.
  - **Actor** interacts with the system, it can be human, hardware/machine and other external system.
 Primary actor interacts with the system.
 Any secondary actor is put on the right side of the system while primary is put on the left side of diagram.
  - **Usecase** it is typically mentioned in an oval shape
- - **package**: groups different elements and it is represented through a folder icon.
+ - **package**: groups different elements(what is element ?) and it is represented through a folder icon.
  - **Notes**
  - Relationship between usecases
-  1. **Include** relationship: to include a usecase in other usercase
+  1. **Include** relationship: to include a usecase in other usercase e.g. online payment includes credit card validation usecase.
+It is a always-happen relationship.
   2. **Generalization** relationship: ??
-  3. **Extends** relationship: a usecase extends other usecase e.g. Cash withdrawal extends transaction usecase.
+  3. **Extends** relationship: a usecase extends other usecase e.g. Cash withdrawal usecase extends to enhance transaction usecase.
+It is shown by dashed arrow with `extends` keyword.
+It is a may-happen releationship

 ## Class diagram
  - it is used to show static representation of classes for their roles and responsibities.
  - Class have three section - name, attributes and methods